 - Jacky Lumarque, International Board member of Aide et Action International

-- Samphors Vorn, Aide et Action Cambodia Country Programme Director (above picture with EAC’s Executive Director Dr. Mary Joy Pigozzi)
+- Samphors Vorn, Aide et Action Cambodia Country Director (pictured here with Educate A Child’s Executive Director Dr. Mary Joy Pigozzi)

-The needs of out-of-school children is a growing problem globally, and Aide et Action International is delighted to be leading efforts to address the issue.
-We believe that every child must be given the chance to not only survive but to thrive and reach their full potential, therefore international organisations, NGOs and governments must work together to prioritise education so that every child can be reached.
+The needs of out-of-school children is a growing problem globally, and Aide et Action is delighted to be leading efforts to address the issue.
+We believe that every child must be given the chance to not only survive but to thrive and reach their full potential, therefore international organizations, NGOs and governments must work together to prioritize education so that every child can be reached.

 For more information: